You read a lot these days about 'fake news'- stories that gain great traction in the media which are deliberately concocted and are untrue.

 Crown Clinic is one of the very best hair transplant clinics in the world.
 Our surgeon Asim Shahmalak is respected globally for his expertise carrying out FUE (follicular unit extraction) and FUT (follicular unit transplantation) procedures.

-We write this blog to provide clear and accurate information about hair transplants and shatter some of those myths which can cause confusion in some potential patients and lots of unnecessary worry.
+We write this blog to provide clear and accurate information about hair transplants and shatter some of those myths which can cause confusion in some potential patients and lots of unnecessary worries.

 Here are six of the most common myths about hair transplants.